 However, with a smaller bank there are a few disadvantages.
 For one, Fremont doesn’t offer VA or USDA loans.
 Another disadvantage is that the bank doesn’t offer online prequalification.
 You’ll have to speak to a representative to get started.
 Along with no web-based prequalification is a website that seems slightly dated.
 It can be hard to find all the mortgage content you need to make a decision and understand the process.
 The upside is that the content is there at all.
 Unlike some regional lenders, you’ll find an article library, videos ranging from education for first-time homebuyers to what an adjustable-rate mortgage is, checklists and mortgage calculators.
 Fremont Bank is also transparent: you can easily find current rates on the main mortgage page.

-The top online mortgage lender across the country is Quicken Loans.
+The top online mortgage lender across the country is Rocket Mortgage.
 It’s also the best online lender for Californians looking for a company that’s established and has a reputation of excellent customer service.
-While you won’t find the lowest rates with this company (look to Sebonic for that), you will find a wide range of loan types to choose from and an optimized online experience.
+While you won’t necessarily find the lowest rates with this company, you will find a wide range of loan types to choose from and an optimized online experience.

-Quicken offers online-only lending through Rocket Mortgage, its online lending platform.
-With Rocket, you can get approved for a mortgage in minutes.
-If you opt to speak to a mortgage representative over the phone with Quicken, you also won’t have to wait long.
+With Rocket Mortgage, you can get approved for a mortgage in minutes.
+If you opt to speak to a mortgage representative over the phone with Rocket Mortgage, you also won’t have to wait long.
 The company prides itself on speedy customer service and ongoing satisfaction.

-You can self-educate yourself about the mortgage process and look for answers to your questions on Zing!, Quicken’s personal finance blog.
+You can self-educate yourself about the mortgage process and look for answers to your questions on Zing!, Rocket Mortgage's personal finance blog.
 There are also guides, tools and resources that help you learn how mortgages impact your finances.
-Quicken’s site has current rates and a run down of each loan type offered, including conventional, jumbo, 30-year and 15-year fixed-rate, adjustable-rate, FHA, VA, USDA and refinance loans.
+The company's site has current rates and a run down of each loan type offered, including conventional, jumbo, 30-year and 15-year fixed-rate, adjustable-rate, FHA, VA, USDA and refinance loans.
 You also have the option for a YOURgage, the company’s flexible term mortgage loan.

-As for downsides, Quicken’s rates can be higher than other lenders as we mentioned before.
+As for downsides, Rocket Mortgage's rates can be higher than other lenders as we mentioned before.
 The company also isn’t tied to a retail banking operation, so there are no home equity lines of credit (HELOCs) or home equity loans.
-You also can’t bundle all your banking needs with one lender as Quicken only offers home loans.
-If that’s what you’re looking for, U.S. Bank, our No.1 pick, is a good option or Chase Bank, our best lender in 2018.
+You also can’t bundle all your banking needs with one lender as Rocket Mortgage only offers home loans.
+If that’s what you’re looking for, U.S. Bank, our No.1 pick, is a good option or Chase Bank.